Abhi-1U/Gist_of_Git/docs/index.md

 ## Git and GitHub
 To be clear GitHub is a collaboration platform by Github Inc. © .
 GitHub also offers various services includes Hosting of Project repositories(both private and public) ,websites and web-pages (git-hub pages) usually for documentation of open source projects and team collaboration tools.
   Git on the other hand is a local VCS which works independently and can work off line unless you want to connect it to remote repositories.
 Git manages your Project repository and manages them locally in your machine.
-If you want to have a backup copy of your project repositories you can connect it to various sites which offer repository hosting capabilities such as GitHub and bitBucket.
+If you want to have a copy of your project repositories to be made available public you can connect it to various sites which offer repository hosting capabilities such as GitHub and bitBucket.
+###### Note:
+     GitHub is not a backup tool!

 ## Why use Git ?
  One of the most common problems i ran into frequently during my early Software development journey was managing different versions of code .
 Usually i used to create multiple folders with copies of code  plagued with complicated format and poorly named directories like 'last-version' ,'final-version','Ultimate-Version','post-Ultimate-Edition' and so on .. which made finding the appropriate code  very confusing and messed up.